 Why might you ask?
 Well, this is where people come when they’re interested in learning more about your business.
 As such, your site should offer a great first impression, which should represent your business, brand, products, or services the way you want it to be.

 You need to have sections covering your business’ history, goals, and of course, products and services.
-On top of that, you need to make sure it offers a great user experience and loads quickly.

 This is often a neglected marketing channel because you’re paying for every click you get to your site.